Eppley Hotel Company: About

 Owned by hotel magnate Eugene C. Eppley, the company was established in 1917.
-By 1956 there were 22 hotels spread across six states.
+By 1956 it owned 22 hotels spread across six states.

 Properties

-Of the 22 hotels in the Eppley Hotel Company's portfolio that were sold to Sheraton in 1956, some of the most notable hotels included Pittsburgh's William Penn Hotel, the Seelbach Hotel in Louisville, Kentucky the Hotel Fontenelle in Omaha, Nebraska and Sioux City's Warrior Hotel that was built in 1929 but had its Grand Opening December 20th 1930.
+During its operation, the Eppley Hotel Company owned and operated hotels throughout the Midwestern United States and Pennsylvania.
+By 1956, its portfolio consisted of 22 properties across six states.
+Some of the most notable hotels included Pittsburgh's William Penn Hotel, the Seelbach Hotel in Louisville, Kentucky, the Hotel Fontenelle in Omaha, Nebraska, and Sioux City's Warrior Hotel that was built in 1929 but had its Grand Opening December 20th 1930.

 Eppley Hotels sold the Warrior and most of its hotel assets to the Sheraton Corporation of America in 1956.

 Omaha's Hotel Fontenelle was built in 1914.
-An exquisite venue, the Fontenelle hosted dignitaries and luminaries of all sorts, including Presidents Harry S. Truman and John F. Kennedy.
+The Fontenelle hosted dignitaries and luminaries of all sorts, including Presidents Harry S. Truman and John F. Kennedy.
 After Eppley sold it to the Sheraton corporation, the hotel eventually went to ruins, closing in the 1970s.
 It was demolished in 1983.

-The West Hotel in Sioux City, Iowa (which was built in 1903 and became part of the Eppley chain of hotels in the mid-1930s) was razed in 1953.
+The West Hotel in Sioux City, Iowa (which was built in 1903 and became part of the Eppley chain of hotels in the mid-1930s), was razed in 1953.

-In 1927, Eppley commissioned four murals by Grant Wood for his hotels in Council Bluffs, Cedar Rapids, Waterloo and Sioux City.
+In 1927, Eppley commissioned four murals by Grant Wood for his hotels in Council Bluffs, Cedar Rapids, Waterloo, and Sioux City.
 The original piece painted for Eppley's Martin Hotel dining room in Sioux City, one of the Corn Room series, is now located in the Sioux City Art Center.

 The Hotel Fontenelle, located from 1915 to 1983 in Downtown Omaha, Nebraska.